Best practices to improve your accounts receivable process

 6. Payment options

-There are more payment options available now than ever before, and it’s well worth simplifying this process for your customers.
+There are more payment options available now than ever before, and it's well worth simplifying the payment process for your customers.
+Plus, anything that simplifies the payment process will also improve your AR process.

-Think of your online activity and which payment options you prefer, and why.
+Think of your online activity and which payment processing options you prefer, and why.
 Your customers will probably enjoy the same elements of speed, safety, or convenience.
+And that convenience isn't just good for your customers; it can also secure payments, avoid late payments, improve cash flows, and all-around enhance the financial health of your business.

 7. Personalized service

-Your customer is so much more than an invoice number.
+Your customer is so much more than an invoice number, and it's important to follow best practices when dealing with your customers.

 The person at the end of that email, just like you and I, appreciates good, personalized service.

-For example, your communication should include their name, have a friendly tone, and contain all their correct details.
+For example, your communication, including when you send invoices, should include their name, have a friendly tone, and contain all their correct details.

 Perhaps throw in a slight discount if you can?